+We are located in Bosler Hall, a historic landmark building on Dickinson’s campus.
 Our large and diverse faculty works closely with students to help them achieve high levels of language proficiency and in-depth knowledge of Hispanic literatures and cultures.
 These cultural and literary studies cover a vast geographical and linguistic area—our majors read noted Spanish and Latin American writers from the past and present as well as Chicano and Latino authors who write in both Spanish and English.
-Although Portuguese is not offered as a major, classes may be offered occasionally, and interested students may petition to study the language, culture, and literature of the Luso-Brazilian world through tutorials and independent study.
+Students interested in Portuguese may also want to learn more about Dickinson’s Portuguese & Brazilian Studies minor.

 Students have the option to study on our Dickinson in Spain program in Málaga, Spain, or on our Dickinson in South America program, which offers the opportunity to live and study in both Cuenca, Ecuador and Mendoza, Argentina.
 Please take a look at a series of videos our students made about their experience while on these programs!

 - Department of Spanish and Portuguese Mission Statement